ledimestari/homeassistant-storj-integration/README.md

 <img width="500" alt="image" src="https://github.com/user-attachments/assets/e72513fe-89a8-4168-9f55-042df6f35ca6" />

-The graphs should get more interesting over time.
+This is somewhat the view I'm using, the graphs should get more interesting over time.

 ## Setup
 ### Manual